 Departing from Tortola’s West End Ferry Terminal

 As Tingalayo is located in the West End of Tortola, the closest ferry dock is the West End ferry terminal.
-From this ferry terminal you can catch a ferry to Jost van Dyke, St. John or St. Thomas.
+From this ferry terminal you can catch a ferry to Jost van Dyke or St. Thomas.

 Jost van Dyke

 When you arrive by ferry onto Jost van Dyke you can either wander around the small town up the hill from the ferry dock or grab one of the group taxis that will be waiting.
 You can go snorkeling in Sandy and Green Cays, visit the bubbly pool in Diamond Cay or relax with a drink in White Bay at the Soggy Dollar Bar where the painkiller was first invented.

 For day trips to either of the US Virgin Islands of St. John or St. Thomas, you will need both your passport and the immigration card you were given upon arrival in Tortola.
 Please tell the ticket agent at the ferry if you are only going for the day as you may be able to reuse your immigration card.

 There are two ferry terminals on St. Thomas.
 The closest to the West End of Tortola is Red Hook (about a 30 minute ferry ride).
 The one closest to downtown St. Thomas is Charlotte Amalie (about a 45 minute ferry ride).

 The one mile stretch of world famous Magens Bay is on St. Thomas.
 This beach has a concession stand, entry fee and other amenities.
 Although not a great spot for snorkeling, its gentle slope and sheltered cove make it a very good spot for swimming.
 It is also one of the few beaches where lifeguards are on duty.